norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 ## Dependencies

 There serveral way to import library to CMake.
-There three easy way to do that, using `find_package` command, importing another CMake project or directly include the library folder by
+There four easy way to do that, using `find_package` command, importing another CMake project, convert source code into CMake project or use Vcpkg.
-`add_subdirectory` command.

-Keep in mind, CMake always build the shared object of imported library for linking proccess and find it include header files.
+Keep in mind, CMake always build the shared object of imported library for linking proccess and it include header files.

 ### find_package

-This is the quite convinient way import directory.
+This is the simple way to import dependencies.
 CMake will check path listed in `CMAKE_MODULE_PATH` environment variable then match each directory to find your library.

 There an advantage of this method.
 You can install dependencies using your OS package manager (such, libXX or libXX-devel) then use `find_package` command to use it.